Netflix/OpenVPCal/README.md

 Most end-users will utilize the precompiled application which consists of a PySide UI and CLI, however the source code can be used for direct integration into existing software/pipelines, as well as a base to build new applications on top of.

-OpenVPCal calibration library creates a series of color space corrections to be applied to the content-to-LED pipeline, which aims to correct the resulting image based on the observer camera in use.
+OpenVPCal calibration library creates a series of colour space corrections to be applied to the content-to-LED pipeline, which aims to correct the resulting image based on the observer camera in use.

-The calibration can be exported as an OpenColorIO Config and/or "Display-to-Display" 3D LUT.
+The calibration can be exported as an OpencolourIO Config and/or "Display-to-Display" 3D LUT.

 OpenVpCal was originally introduced at SIGGRAPH 2022, with a [paper](https://history.siggraph.org/learning/open-source-in-camera-visual-effects-calibration-workflow-by-payne-and-giardiello/) and a [presentation](https://dl.acm.org/doi/10.1145/3532836.3536265).